Asteski/WinMac-Menu/README.md

 - Built with standard Win32 APIs: user32, shell32, shlwapi, comctl32, uxtheme, dwmapi, powrprof, advapi32.
 - This app uses normal popup menus; exact visual parity with the system Win+X menu isn’t guaranteed.
+- It's recommended to use it together with Open-Shell, so the WinMacMenu can be triggered by clicking the Start menu button with the left mouse button or by pressing the Windows key.
+- You can also pin shortcuts to taskbar, or add to Links toolbar.
+Each shortcut can refer different config.ini files.

+> [!NOTE]
+> **Please be informed that this is a beta version - you're using it at your own risk!**

+## Future plans

+- Update modern style to look like Windows 11 context menu
+- Sub-menus sorting options

 ## License